gradio-app/gradio/guides/06_other_tutorials/developing_faster_with_reload_mode.md

 ## Python IDE Reload 🔥

-If you are building Gradio Blocks using a Python IDE, your file of code (let's name it `app.py`) might looks something like this:
+If you are building Gradio Blocks using a Python IDE, your file of code (let's name it `app.py`) might look something like this:

 ```python
 import gradio as gr